A Complete Business Development Machine

 Organic growth takes place as you do more work with existing customers, add new ones, and increase the amount of work you do with each new customer that is acquired.
 Of the two methods of growth, this is the more important, as it forces systems development.
 It is worth noting that your systems must be maintained and improved for organic growth to continue.

-Growth through acquisition can complement and leverage organic growth if systems are in place to absorb the acquired company.
-An acquisition can be exciting and wonderful, or terrible; a great deal depends on the quality of the systems of the acquiring organization.
+Growth through acquisition can complement and leverage organic growth if systems are in place to absorb the acquired company or if the organization being acquired has systems that will improve the one making the acquisition; an acquisition can be exciting and wonderful.

-The growth charts below are simply a model for comparison.
+The growth charts below are simply models for comparison.
 This topic will become increasingly clear as we move forward.

-Rapid growth for the first three years with roughly 20% for years four through eight.
+Rapid growth for the first three years with roughly 20% for years 4 through eight.

-The same growth for the first three years as in the Organic model; acquire an organization of equal size in year four; absorb the acquisition and grow steadily for the next three years; make the second acquisition in year eight.
+The same growth for the first three years as in the Organic model; acquire an organization of equal size in year 4; absorb the acquisition and grow steadily for the next three years; make the second acquisition in year 8.

-Comments Regarding the Principles and Rules Upon Which the Machine is Built
+Comments Regarding the Principles Upon Which the Machine is Built, and Some Tools that Support Them

-The Principles and Rules discussed in greater depth in chapters six through eleven are briefly introduced here.
-They are not new.
-There have been other words and terms used to represent their concepts.
-“Principles” and “Rules”, along with the other terms I’ve chosen for the purposes of the discussion of this topic, are not of my making, but they, much like the law of gravity, appear to simply be true.
-I have, through my own practices, as well as observing others, accumulated sufficient evidence to believe that the concepts they represent are as certain as gravity, using it wisely has one outcome, ignoring it has another.
+The Principles and Tools that are introduced here are discussed in greater depth in chapters 6 through 11.
+There is nothing here that is new.
+Different words have been used to represent these concepts.
+I like “Principles” and “Tools.”
+I have, through my own practices, as well as observing others, accumulated sufficient evidence to believe that the concepts they represent are as certain as gravity: using it wisely has one outcome, ignoring it has another.

 It is important to understand that this Machine is not, in any respect, restrictive.
 It does not impair creativity; to the contrary, it provides a structure upon which a seemingly infinite number of variations of products, services, and methods can be assembled and delivered.
 We are limited only by our imagination.
-An example of this might be housing, just look around your own town or city, there are many variations that come from a foundation, framing, and a roof.
+An example of this might be housing.
+Just look around your own town or city, and you’ll see that there are many variations of a foundation, framing, and a roof.